HsiangHung/Machine_Learning_Note/Classification/README.md

 # Classification

-DBSCAN, K-means, Deep Embedded Clustering (DEC) [[StackExchange]][When is precision more important over recall?].

 ## Metric

 ### Precision and Recall

-In imbalanced cases, which metric should we use for models, precision or recall?
+In most cases, there are no perfect classifiers.
+A good common question is which metric should we use for model selection, precision or recall?
 Classifier to have high True Positive Rate (TPR) or False Positive Rate (FPR)?
 It depends on domain and our business goal.

 Call the definition: